 Okay, this one may be your worse nightmare as shopping and kids don’t usually go too well.
 However, looking around the shops while on holiday is usually a less stressful situation and if it is raining then it may just keep them entertained for a bit.
 Inverness has many shopping centres/retails parks so you can make a day out exploring the main ones!
 Ha!

 There you have it our top places to visit in Inverness with kids.
 I’m sure there are plenty more places to visit like Culloden Battlefield, however, we wanted to list places that we knew our boys would like best.
+You can also check out a great post by My Boys Club on their 10 things to do within an hour of Loch Ness, which has several more ideas for you to add to your list.

 Have you been to Inverness before?
 Let us know where you visited with your kids in the comments below.